Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Brain-inspired emotional empathy-driven Altruistic Decision-making Algorithm

-In our model, emotional neurons directly provide inhibitory connections to dopamine neurons that represent intrinsic emotions.
+In our model, emotional neurons directly provide inhibitory connections to dopamine neurons, thereby modulating dopamine levels to establish an intrinsic motivation for altruism.
 The stronger the negative emotions, the lower the dopamine levels will be.
 Since the model aims for high dopamine levels, it drives the alleviation of negative emotions.
-The negative emotions generated from empathizing with others also affect dopamine levels, creating an intrinsic motivation for altruism.
 Dopamine represents the reward prediction error~\cite{diederen2021dopamine}, which is the difference between the predicted reward and the actual reward received.
-We statistically analyze the firing rate $S\left ( t \right )$ of dopamine neurons representing empathy under the inhibition of empathic neurons as the actual feedback, while the predicted values $P\left ( t \right )$ are initialized at zero and iteratively updated based on the prediction error $\delta \left ( t \right )$.
+We statistically analyze the firing rate $S\left ( t \right )$ of dopamine neurons as the actual feedback, while the predicted values $P\left ( t \right )$ are initialized at zero and iteratively updated based on the prediction error $\delta \left ( t \right )$.
 Thus, empathy-driven dopamine level is calculated as follows:

 where $\alpha=30,\beta=0.2$ are the constant.
 When the agent's empathized emotion changes from negative to normal, the value of the change in the firing rate of the negative emotion neurons is negative and $DA_{in-emp}$ is positive.
-Only when the emotional outward expressions corresponding to others' negative emotions are adjusted,meaning altruistic behavior is performed, will the own negative emotion neurons not fire, leading to an increase in dopamine levels.
+Only when the emotional outward expressions corresponding to others' negative emotions are adjusted, meaning altruistic behavior is performed, will the own negative emotion neurons not fire, leading to an increase in dopamine levels.
 Consequently, the agent learns altruistic behavior under dopamine regulation.